mrfawy/ModernEnigma/README.md

     * Number of bits ( Key) to store machine setting of N rotors =m(no of bit to represent N)xN +6xN
     * Result # of bits =7x100+6x100=1200 bits ( Only for this module, while a typical machine will have 2 more modules)
 * it's worth mentioning here that the key is part of the operating instructions, it's like the manual for the algorithm , Thus it'll be a large number of bits.
-* Again don't let the large key size fool you .
+* Again don't let the large key size fool you.
-* Any help from an expert on the security assestement or a peer review of this Modern Enigma is highly appreciated ,it's still in early development phase.
+* Any help from an expert on the security assessment or a peer review of this Modern Enigma is highly appreciated; it’s still in early development phase.

--suggessted protocol
+-Suggessted protocol
 ---
 http://hireme.geek.nz/modern-enigma-system.html
 http://digital.library.louisville.edu/utils/getfile/collection/etd/id/449/filename/450.pdf